Sample

 Publisher's summary

-Following a fateful meeting with his 'mutant twin', Joe Perry, in the summer of 1970, Aerosmith was formed…and the rest, as they say, is rock history.
+Following a fateful meeting with his 'mutant twin' Joe Perry in the summer of 1970, Aerosmith was formed…and the rest, as they say, is rock history.
 They released their first album in 1973, and by 1976 Aerosmith had gone from being nobodies to massive to off the radar, making history as a multi-platinum, chart-topping band.

 But with great success comes great excess.
-Nicknamed the Toxic Twins for their insatiable appetite for drugs, booze, and women, Tyler and Perry got caught up in the glamour of self-destruction - smashing each other up with guitars, having seizures, and passing out on stage.
-As raucous, intoxicating, and edgy as his music, this is the most outrageous rock 'n' roll autobiography of all time.
+Nicknamed the Toxic Twins for their insatiable appetite for drugs, booze and women, Tyler and Perry got caught up in the glamour of self-destruction – smashing each other up with guitars, having seizures and passing out on stage.
+By 1980 it seemed that the band and its members were set to implode, but after successful stints in drug rehab, Aerosmith were back on track and better than ever.

 ©2011 Steven Tyler (P)2011 HarperCollins Publishers Limited